merlante/available-stock-processor/README.md

 ./mvnw package
 ```
 It produces the `quarkus-run.jar` file in the `target/quarkus-app/` directory.

+The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/quarkus-app/lib/` directory.

 If you want to build an _über-jar_, execute the following command:
 ```shell script
 ./mvnw package -Dquarkus.package.type=uber-jar
 ```

-The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.
+The _über-jar_ is runnable using `java -jar target/available-stock-processor-<maven_version>-runner.jar`.

 ## Creating a native executable